 LDL comes in a few types, and scientists are still sorting out how good of a marker it is.
 However, Lp(a) (Lipoprotein(a)), a variant of LDL, is almost certainly a gloomy marker for all sorts of negative circulatory and heart-related ailments.

 No matter what type of diet you have, your levels of high-density lipoprotein (or “good cholesterol”) will always be lower than those of LDL.
 Even in moderate amounts, however, this type of cholesterol can help your metabolism by absorbing LDL and carrying it back to the liver.
 There, the organ will break it down to flush it out of the body.

 For that reason, having healthy amounts of HDL in your body can significantly lower the risk of heart disease and stroke.

 10. Liver Protection Capabilities

 The human liver has various functions that make it a critical organ in your body.
-Without a doubt, the most important ones are the breaking down of certain substances, the balancing of metabolism and the removal of toxins.
-Sadly, this process may be difficult and stressful for the livers of patients who are required to intake large amounts of chemicals for health purposes.
+Without a doubt, the most important ones are the breaking down of certain substances, the balancing of your metabolism, and the removal of toxins.
+Sadly, this process can be difficult and stressful if your living with a condition which requires you to take medicines to keep your health in check.

 Various studies have suggested that the use of virgin coconut oil is effective in preventing some forms of liver damage.